-Although the weather can be slightly unpredictable at this time of year, you can’t beat a good old-fashioned picnic on a nice, sunny day!
-Take a look at the list of places that we think have all the right ingredients to plan your perfect picnic!
+Although the weather can be slightly unpredictable at this time of year, you can’t beat a good old-fashioned picnic!
+Take a look at the list of places for your perfect picnic.

-- The Sands of Breckon, Shetland – Set up your blanket as you admire the white glistening shell sands and grassland dunes, giving you the perfect oasis for catching the beautiful sunset over the Atlantic Ocean.
+- The Sands of Breckon, Shetland – admire the glistening shell sands and grassland dunes, giving you the perfect oasis for catching the beautiful sunset over the Atlantic Ocean.
 After your feast, walk along one of the best short coastal walks in Britain, past rocky inlets, and Yesnaby Castle, a delicate sea-stack with a natural arch to Gaulton Castle.

-- The Cruickshank Botanic Garden, Aberdeen – Be surrounded by the beautiful displays of The Cruickshank Botanic Garden while having a peaceful picnic.
-Enjoy a walk exploring the many rare plants before you tuck into your feast, then once you’re finished pop into the Zoology Museum, the only international exhibition of zoological specimens in the north of Scotland.
+- The Cruickshank Botanic Garden, Aberdeen – be surrounded by the beautiful displays of the Cruickshank Botanic Garden while having a peaceful picnic.
+Enjoy a walk exploring the many rare plants before you tuck into your feast.

-- Pittencrieff Park, Dunfermline – Situated in the very heart of Dunfermline, Pittencrieff Park offers surprises to visitors around every corner.
+- Pittencrieff Park, Dunfermline – situated in the very heart of Dunfermline, Pittencrieff Park offers surprises to visitors around every corner.
 Affectionately called ‘The Glen’ by locals, the beautifully kept greenhouses, gardens and woodland walks will help you switch off from the world outside, while the playpark will keep the little ones entertained for hours.
-Enjoy wandering around the nooks and crannies of the park and find a secluded spot for your finger food feast.
 Once you’ve been fed and watered, explore the fascinating Pittencrieff House Museum or venture onto the Fife Pilgrim Way.

-- Killantringan Bay, Dumfries & Galloway – For that ocean breeze, take the South West Coastal 300 to the west where the charming Killantringan Bay awaits you.
+- Killantringan Bay, Dumfries & Galloway – for that ocean breeze, take the South West Coastal 300 where the charming Killantringan Bay awaits you.
 Soak up the sea view on the golden sands or head along the coast nearby to the Killantringan Lighthouse, designed by David Alan Stevenson, cousin of author Robert Louis Stevenson.
-Maybe it will get you in the mood to read his novel Treasure Island?

-Get on your bike this spring!!
-Pedal till your heart’s content while you meander through some of Scotland’s most awe-inspiring landscapes.
+Get on your bike this spring and pedal to your heart’s content while you meander through some of Scotland’s most awe-inspiring landscapes.
 Here are just a few suggestions to get you all geared up for your cycling journey:

-- Hebridean Way Cycling Route – This epic, long-distance cycling route lets you discover the Outer Hebrides in all of its glory!
+- Hebridean Way Cycling Route – this epic, long-distance cycling route lets you discover the Outer Hebrides in all of its glory.
 Pushed for time?
 No problem at all!
-You can still capture the true essence of the Outer Hebrides by opting for the shorter route, taking you along the Isle of Vatersay to Isle of Barra.
+You can still capture the true essence of the Outer Hebrides by opting for the shorter route, taking you along the Isle of Vatersay to the Isle of Barra.
 Take in the beautiful sights of Scotland’s stunning beaches, famous for their white sandy shores and turquoise waters.

-- Cumbrae Circular Route, Isle of Cumbrae – If you can’t get enough of cycling around Scotland’s islands, then why not put the Cumbrae Circular Route on your cycling bucket list?
-Cycle around the 10.25 mile circumference of the island and absorb the stunning sea views – you never know, you might be lucky enough to catch a glimpse of the resident seals!
+- Cumbrae Circular Route, Isle of Cumbrae – cycle around the 10.25 mile circumference of the island and absorb the stunning sea views – you never know, you might be lucky enough to catch a glimpse of the resident seals!

-- Roseburn to Leith – Want to take in the sights and sounds of city life but still avoid the hustle and bustle?
+- Roseburn to Leith – want to take in the sights and sounds of city life but still avoid the hustle and bustle?
 Edinburgh’s Roseburn to Leith cycling route is the perfect opportunity to explore the city’s suburbs.
-With a smooth surfacing and flat riding, cycling has never been made easier for beginners!
+With a smooth surfacing and flat riding, cycling has never been easier for beginners.

-- Ayrshire Coast Cycle Way – Take a breath of fresh Ayr by discovering more of the picture perfect Ayrshire Coast Cycle Way.
-From its glistening coastline waters to its scenic views stretching as far out to the Isle of Arran, Ayrshire truly is a cyclist’s paradise!
+- Ayrshire Coast Cycle Way – take a breath of fresh Ayr by discovering more of the picture perfect Ayrshire Coast Cycle Way.
+From its glistening coastline waters to its scenic views to the Isle of Arran, Ayrshire truly is a cyclist’s paradise!

 Perfect photo opportunities

-Want to make everyone jealous on where you have been recently?
+Want to make everyone jealous of where you have been recently?
 Take some inspiration from this list of places that we think would look fabulous on your Instagram feed.

-- The Callanish Stones, Isle of Lewis – Get snappy as you photograph the world famous Callanish Stones.
+- The Calanais Standing Stones, Isle of Lewis – get snappy as you photograph the world famous Callanish Stones.
 Make sure to also pop into the visitor centre while on your travels.

-- Talisker Bay, Isle of Skye – Be in awe of Talisker Bay’s spectacular setting.
-Take lots of pictures of its impressive high cliffs and waterfalls.
-Definitely worth a visit!
+- Talisker Bay, Isle of Skye – be in awe of Talisker Bay’s spectacular setting and take lots of pictures of its impressive high cliffs and waterfalls.

 Still looking for more Instagrammable spots to visit?
-Take a look at some other places that are worth mentioning too.
-Or why not follow some of these Instagram accounts for the perfect Scottish holiday inspiration?
+Why not follow some of these Instagram accounts for the perfect Scottish holiday inspiration?

 Soak up the spring sunshine by getting outdoors

-- Culbin Forest Nature Reserve, Forres – If outdoor adventure activities are not your thing then why not head to Culbin Forest Nature Reserve?
+- Culbin Forest Nature Reserve, Forres – if outdoor adventure activities are not your thing, then head to Culbin Forest Nature Reserve.
 Park the car before you enter its enchanting forest and if you’re lucky enough, you might even spot some ospreys and seals.